 Graeme has worked hard to improve medical standards at Lalgadh and has assisted in hands-on diagnosis and surgery on many occasions.
 Meena is a trained nurse and has assisted the development of the nursing team.

 2016 and Graeme and Meena are well and still supporting the work at Lalgadh.
-Graeme has been spearheading the expansion of the in-patient services with a new general patient ward, a maternity and diagnostic unit, and a new children’s ward.
-It is hoped that Lalgadh will be able to develop new services to utilize this capacity, and thereby generate more revenue to support the leprosy work.
-Graeme and Meena have also been heavily involved with the earthquake relief work in 2015 and 2016, as we have taken relief supplies to remote villages that have suffered acutely due to the damage caused to property by the earthquake in April 2015.
+Graeme has supported the further expansion of the in-patient services with a new general patient ward, a maternity and diagnostic unit, and a new children’s ward.
+Lalgadh is developing new services to utilize this capacity, and thereby generate more revenue to support the leprosy work.
+Graeme and Meena were also heavily involved in raising funds from their connections, for the earthquake relief work in 2015 and 2016, and we were able to take relief supplies to remote villages that have suffered acutely due to the damage caused to property by the earthquake in April 2015.
 NLT distributed about 300 tonnes of relief supplies to needy families and communities.

 Do please pray for Graeme and Meena.